-B.A DEGREE PROGRAMME SANSKRIT SEMESTER - VI CORE COURSE - XV ELECTIVE - 02 SANSKRIT THEATRE OF KERALA
+B.A DEGREE PROGRAMME SANSKRIT SEMESTER VI CORE COURSE - XV ELECTIVE (02) SANSKRIT THEATRE OF KERALA

 The course aims at experiencing the Sanskrit dramatic literature to the students.
-Kerala Theatre is the one and the onlyone theatre which preserved the Sanskrit dramatic tradition as such.
+Kerala Theatre is the one and the only one theatre which preserved the Sanskrit dramatic tradition as such.

-To enable the students to aquaint with the theatre of Kerala.
+Enables the students to acquaint with the theatre of Kerala.

-To Understand the origin and development of Sanskrit theatre in Kerala.
+To understand the origin and development of Sanskrit theatre of Kerala.